-Twenty-four (24) documented incidents of sexual misconduct (sexual assault/violence, intimate partner violence, or stalking) that were filed reports/disclosures to either the Office of Judicial Affairs, WCSU Police Department, the Center of Empowerment and Education, and/or WCSU Title IX Office.
-Of the twenty-four (24) incidents, five (5) were filed Title IX reports and nineteen (19) were identified Title IX disclosures.
-A disclosure is defined as a communication of an incident to a responsible employee that is not accompanied by a request for an investigation or adjudication.
+Twenty-six (26) documented incidents of sexual misconduct (sexual assault/violence, intimate partner violence, or stalking) were filed as reports/disclosures to either the Office of Judicial Affairs, WCSU Police Department, the Center of Empowerment and Education, and/or WCSU Title IX Office.
+A disclosure is defined as a communication of an incident to a responsible employee, or a confidential resource, that is not accompanied by a request for an investigation or adjudication.
 A report is defined as a disclosure with an immediate request for an investigation and adjudication.
-All Complainants from submitted reports and disclosures are contacted by the WCSU Title IX Coordinator, or Deputy Title IX Coordinator, and offered notice of their rights and supportive measures.
 Both reports and disclosures may be accompanied by a request for accommodations and referrals for services/support.
-Support services on campus include the WCSU Police Department, The WCSU Counseling Services, The Center for Empowerment and Education, and WCSU Health Services.
-Of the three (3) Sexual Assault/Violence reports, one (1) concluded in an Informal Resolution, and two (2) were not substantiated by the Title IX Coordinator, Jesenia Minier, at the conclusion of the Title IX Investigation.
-The one (1)